Best AI Robo-Advisor Alternatives for Passive Income in 2026

 What is the best AI robo-advisor alternative for passive income?

 It depends on how hands-on you want to be.
-If you want to design your own dividend or income portfolio, Walnut lets you build a thematic basket and ask about it in plain language, M1 Finance automates a custom income pie, and SoFi lets you buy income ETFs yourself.
+If you want to design your own dividend or income portfolio, M1 Finance automates a custom income pie and reinvests the dividends, Walnut lets you build a thematic dividend portfolio and ask about it in plain language, and SoFi lets you buy income ETFs yourself.
+If you want to plan the income around the portfolio, Empower and Origin help you see it across every account.
 If you want hands-off management, Betterment and Wealthfront run income-tilted portfolios for a fee.
-Match the tool to how much control you want.
 Walnut is not an investment adviser.

 Can a robo-advisor build a dividend or income portfolio?

 Some can.
-Betterment and Wealthfront offer income-tilted portfolio options that lean toward bond and dividend ETFs, managed for you.
+Betterment and Wealthfront offer income-tilted portfolio options that lean toward bond and dividend ETFs, managed for you, and Wealthfront also runs a high-yield cash account.
 The catch is that you do not choose the individual holdings and you pay an ongoing management fee.
 If you want to pick the dividend names yourself, a build-your-own tool like M1 Finance, SoFi, or an assistant like Walnut fits better.

 What should I look for in a tool for passive income?

-Decide whether you want dividend or income focus, whether you care about income versus total return, how reinvestment works, and what the fees are.
-A tool that lets you tilt toward dividend payers, reinvest distributions automatically, and keeps fees low will compound better over time.
-Walnut lets you design an income theme yourself and keeps you in control; robos manage it for you for a fee.
+Decide whether you want a dividend or income focus, whether you care about income versus total return, how reinvestment works, how the income is taxed in your account type, and what the fees are.
+A tool that lets you tilt toward the right payers, reinvest distributions automatically, and keeps fees low will compound better over time.
+Walnut lets you design an income theme yourself and keeps you in control; robos manage it for you for a fee; Empower and Origin help you plan around it.

 Is Walnut a robo-advisor?

-Most consumer tools stop short of regulated investment advice.
+Most consumer tools stop short of regulated investment advice, and none of them is a substitute for a tax professional on income taxation.
 They can explain, screen, and frame trade-offs without telling you what to buy.
-Walnut is informational and is not an investment adviser: it helps you research income themes and frames holdings against the S&P 500, but the decision and any trade are yours.
+Walnut is informational and is not an investment adviser or a tax adviser: it helps you research income themes and frames holdings against the S&P 500, but the decision, the trade, and the tax handling are yours.
 Robo-advisors operate under their own advisory registrations; read their disclosures.

-Walnut is informational and is not an investment adviser.
-App features, pricing, and availability change; verify current details on each provider's site before deciding.
+Walnut is informational and is not an investment adviser or a tax adviser.
+App features, pricing, tax rules, and availability change; verify current details on each provider's site and confirm any tax question with a professional before deciding.
 Nothing on this page is a recommendation to buy, sell, or hold any security or to use any particular product.